oils-for-unix/oils/doc/idioms.md

 This explicit syntax avoids breaking POSIX shell.
-You have to opt in to the better behavior..
+You have to opt in to the better behavior.

+TODO: Implement this.

-## Use Oil Expressions and Assignments
+## Use Oil Expressions, Initializations, and Assignments (var, setvar)

 ### Initialize and Assign Strings and Integers